Separation Advice – How to protect your property when you first separate

 You should review your will, and make any necessary changes to ensure your property would pass according to your wishes.
 Often your previous will leaves everything to your now former-partner.
 If you do not amend your will, or you do not have a will, your partner would still inherit in the event of your death.
 This can happen even if you have been separated for a long time.

-In this situation, if you had children, they would have to engage in costly and stressful estate litigation against your former partner in order to challenge the will.
+In this situation, if you had children, they may have to engage in costly and stressful estate litigation against your former partner in order to challenge the will.

-If you change your will, you should still be aware that until you formalise your division of property, your partner will still be entitled to make an estate claim upon your death.
+If you change your will, you should still be aware that until you formalise the division of your relationship property, your partner will still be entitled to make an estate claim upon your death.

 Sever any Joint Tenancy